Middle School Teachers, Counselors, and Students

 of PTC’s degree-seeking students experience onsite internships or clinical rotations, or employer partnerships in capstone projects, before they graduate.*

-of PTC’s 2019 available graduates are working in-field either full time, part time, or freelance.*
+of PTC’s graduates were working in-field either part- or full-time.

 job openings that Career Services made available to students in 2019.